Brazil Driving Guide 2021

 Animals on The Road

-Many street animals in Brazil will wander on the road.
+Many street animals in Brazil will wander on some of Brazil's inter-city roads.
 For cyclists, this may be a major distraction.
 In certain situations, to stop them, you may need to be willing to take extra precautions.
 If you are driving on certain roads, it is a big challenge.
 For instance, in 2017, there were about 1,000 animal deaths on BR-262.
 It is becoming Brazil's most dangerous path.

 Parking on The street